 These massive bunkers are built into the ground, designed to be invisible by an attacking navy, who would be raked by fire from their disappearing guns.
 (The guns “disappear’ when a mechanism allows them to retract into concrete pits after firing.
 This is a nice trick, made obsolete by the invention of the airplane.)

 The guns, however, are gone.
 Some have been moved to Fort De Soto, the park from which the ferry leaves.
 (If you are a military history enthusiast, you will want to visit both Fort Dade on Egmont Key and Fort De Soto.)

 The complex, once an impressive facility, burned to the ground in 1925 in a fire intentionally set by federal agents trying to smoke out rum runners and others.

 Today, pathways take you past the three batteries, which you are free to wander and explore.
 Walking further, you come to the red brick roads through the ghost town of the community built around the fort.

 What makes it come alive is the extensive signage identifying what every structure was, from the tennis court for the officers to the morgue.

 The only residents now are gopher tortoises and mosquitos.
 I don’t know if the mosquitos are a year-round presence, but they were vicious at the end of November.
 Bring bug spray.

 Tips for your visit to Egmont Key

-If you come by ferry, you have three hours so you have to decide your priorities.
+If you come by ferry, you have two or three hours so you have to decide your priorities.
 We chose to walk in the historic fort area and have a picnic on the Gulf beach, but we didn’t have time to look for shells or shark teeth or swim.

 We loved our picnic site.
 It was about a mile from where the ferry lands, on the Gulf-side, next to ruins of the power plant, which are being swallowed by advancing water.
 We found shade in the trees that line the beach and spread our beach towel on the sand, enjoying the picturesque scene of waves and ruins.